Documentation Index

 2.1 Resolution Trigger

-Resolution is attempted afterattribution_window_end passes.
+Resolution is attempted after attribution_window_end passes.
 The resolver checks whether a price feed is available for the symbol.
 If no price data is available within the grace period (default: 4 hours post-window-close), the signal is marked unresolvable and excluded from karma computation.

 2.2 Direction Correctness

-Resolution comparesentry_price (price snapshot at admission time) to exit_price (TWAP price at window close):
+Resolution compares entry_price (price snapshot at admission time) to exit_price (TWAP price at window close):

 | Submitted direction | Condition | Outcome |